puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

      - Create a user and a workspace.
      - Configure integration with Puppet Enterprise.
-     - Configure integration with source control.
+     - Configure integration with source control:
+        - Integrate PE.
+        - Integrate source control.
         - Add a job hardware node.

      Click **Start** when you're ready to begin.
 tabs: